 I’ve never been a watermelon lover.
 I’ve always found them like solid water with big seeds in.

-It’s amazing just how many recipes there are for using watermelons and I spent all yesterday trying some of them out, plus creating one of my own!
+It’s amazing just how many recipes there are for using watermelons and they’re easy to do.

 This is a recipe from Mexico where it’s sold everywhere.

 Agua Fresca means Fresh Water.